johannes-qvarford/johannes-qvarford/README.md

 - 👋 Hi, I’m Johannes Qvarford!
 - 👀 I’m interested in architecture.
 - 🌱 I’m currently learning Rust in my spare time.
-- 📫 Send me an email at jq.email+github@pm.me if you want to reach me.
+- 📫 Send me an email if you want to reach me.

 <!---
 johannes-qvarford/johannes-qvarford is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.